araavp/instacart-delivery-slot-finder/README.md

 # Updates
 - After running the script, let the script minimize the window (should take around 20-30 seconds), then proceed to carry on with computer use.

+- 4/22/20 9:43 AM PST.
+If the script continues to open new Instacart tabs but does not close the old tabs properly, please download file again.
 - 4/18/20 6:35 PM PST.
 If you receive notification for delivery slot available when the website still shows "No delivery times available", please download file again.
 - 4/18/20 6:25 PM PST.
 If you receive this error: error "The variable input is not defined." number -xxxx from "input" Please redownload the instacart-deliveryslot-finder.scpt file.
 - 4/18/20 4:43 PM PST.
 Fixed false notification error.